Hopeful signs in NATO's Kandahar offensive: British general

-In an assault dubbed Operation Dragon strike, NATO and Afghan troops last month moved to push the Taliban out of surrounding areas in Panjwayi, Zhari and Arghandab.
+In an assault dubbed Operation Dragon strike, NATO and Afghan troops last month moved to push the Taliban out of areas surrounding the city, in Panjwayi, Zhari and Arghandab.

 Carter suggested the Taliban had been mostly rolled back from Arghandab, northwest of Kandahar city, and the challenge was now making sure competent figures stepped in as local leaders to win the trust of Afghans.